saeedhassansolangi/Creating-Development-Environment-for-Node-and-React/README.md

     // you can turn off that recommended rule with: 'react/prop-types': ['off'] },
 };
 ```

+> These are the dev Dependencies that means if we install things on production server we cannot get these devDependencies by default.

 ## 4. Creating an Initial Directory Structure